GodfreyElia/Time-Series-Econometrics1/README.md

 #### Engle-Granger test

 For this test, we use the same critical values in fig 12.
 Since our test statistic is smaller than the critical value at 5% and 100 sample size, we reject the null hypothesis that our residuals are nonstationary and have unit roots.
-We therefore determine the prices of copper and nickel are cointegrated.
+We therefore conclude that the prices of copper and nickel are cointegrated.

 Fig 17: ADF Test results for copper ~ nickel regression model residuals.
 NULL: Residuals have unit unit roots